utdata/rwd-mastery-assignments/census-county-populations/rubric-gs.md

 # Rubric for Google Sheets assignment

 Knowing how to do math within data is an important concept in data journalism.
-While many of the "Excel" formulas used here in Sheets can also be applied in Workbench, the concept carries over to most data tools with differing syntax.
+While many of the "Excel" formulas used here in Sheets can also be applied in Workbench, the concepts carry over to most data tools with differing syntax.

-The assignment is not hard and even a bit manufactured, but the purpose is to expose you both to "Excel" formulas (which work in Sheets) and the concept of creating values from other fields in a row of data.
+This assignment is not hard and even a bit manufactured, but the purpose is to expose you both to "Excel" formulas (which are mostly the same in Sheets) and the concept of creating values from other fields in a row of data.

 ## Goal of this assignment